YottaDB/YDBDoc/MultiLangProgGuide/pythonprogram.rst

     @value.setter
     def value(self, value: AnyStr) -> None

-Acting as a class property, :code:`Key.value` wraps both :ref:`ydb-get-s-st-fn` and :ref:`ydb-set-s-st-fn` to set or get the value at the global or local variable node or intrinsic special variable represented by the given :code:`Key` object.
+Acting as a class property, :code:`Node.value` wraps both :ref:`ydb-get-s-st-fn` and :ref:`ydb-set-s-st-fn` to set or get the value at the global or local variable node or intrinsic special variable represented by the given :code:`Node` object.

 In the event of an error in the underlying :ref:`ydb-get-s-st-fn` call, a :code:`YDBError` exception is raised reflecting the underlying YottaDB error code and message.